 Sir I am having a problem that I get discharged very quickly during intercourse and also I am not having full erections.
 My partner is not satisfied with me as she takes a long time in her orgasm and I am not able to bring her to her orgasm during intercourse.
 Can you guide me in this regard please?

 You must learn to work consciously with your hot sexual energy.
-The first step is to start doing PC squeezing.
+The first step is to start doing PC squeezing or watching models in Runetki.
 Squeeze the genital muscles as if you were stopping the flow of urine midstream.
 Hold the squeeze for 5-8 seconds, then relax the squeeze for 2 seconds, repeat for approximately 100 repetitions per day.
 You do not need to do all 100 at one time, but over the course of the day.
 Use some regular task or occurrence to help you remember to do the squeezing, e. g., while standing in line, sitting in a meeting, working at a computer, etc.